PacificBiosciences/FALCON/examples/Dmel_asm.md

 I use a development version of StarCluster since the stable version does not support the kind of instance that we need to use in AWS EC2.

+You can install the developement version by directly cloning the StarCluster's GitHub repository.
+The following is a simple example for installing the development version.
+You might have to install other python packages that StarCluster is dependent on.

 ```
     git clone https://github.com/jtriley/StarCluster.git
+    cd StarCluster
+    # you can check out the exact revision that I am using for this document
     git checkout 4149bbed292b0298478756d778d8fbf1dd210daf
+    python setup.py install
 ```

-First of all, I assume you already know how to create an AWS EC2 account, and go through the tutorial for running it on EC2.
+For using StarCluster to create a SGE in AWS EC2, I assume you already know how to create an AWS EC2 account, and go through the tutorial for running VMs on EC2.

-I build a public EC2 EBS snapshot.
+I have built a public EC2 EBS snapshot.
 You should create a new EBS volume using the `PacBio_Dmel_Asm / snap-19e7a0df` snapshop.
 It already contains the raw sequence fasta files and an assembly as example already.

 Here is an example of the configuration for StarCluster::